-- Distributed £4.1m in undergraduate bursaries, benefitting nearly 2,000 students
+- Distributed £3.7m in undergraduate bursaries, benefitting over 2,000 students

 - Gave a grant of £1.1m to the Students’ Union

-The University is a not-for-profit organisation with charitable status.
+The University is a not-for-profit organisation with charitable status, working for the public benefit.
 All surpluses are reinvested back into the University to improve the physical estate, to develop our academic activities and to enhance our services.

-The University has an ongoing programme of investment to provide the facilities needed to deliver a first-class student experience and deliver high-quality research.
+The University has invested heavily in its estate in recent years in order to increase capacity for academic work and improve the student experience.
 This includes investment in new buildings and equipment, as well as the refurbishment of existing facilities such as lecture theatres, teaching rooms and social spaces.

 Did you know?